 Lost Bird Found

-Mental Health Month, annually in October, is an opportunity to raise awareness and highlight how mental health impacts the lives of many.
+It is an opportunity to raise awareness and talk about mental health

-This year we have brought the project forward in response to Covid-19, as now more than ever people are feeling anxious, uncertain and challenged by this global pandemic.
+In 2020, the project has been brought forward in response to Covid-19, as now more than ever people are feeling anxious, uncertain and challenged...

 How does the project work?

-In previous years flocks of birds would be made then hidden in the community for people to find and keep, but this year we are doing things a bit differently.
+In previous years flocks of handmade birds would be made then hidden in the community for people to find and keep, but in 2020 we're doing things a bit differently.

 You may also wish to hide your bird in your window for passers by to 'find'.
-When it is safe to do so we will be asking you to hide your bird... if you want to for others to find.
-This will happen down the track and we will let you know when its time to hide your bird.
+When it is safe to do so we will be asking you to hide your bird if you want to for others to find.
+Only when it is safe to do this according to Health Authorities, then we will let you know when it's time to hide your bird.

 How to get involved?